($837) Cost to ship a car from Lubbock, TX to Knoxville, TN

 Factors affecting Lubbock to Knoxville car shipping costs

-When transporting your vehicle from Lubbock to Knoxville, these factors will influence the cost:
+When you’re arranging vehicle transport from Lubbock to Knoxville, keep these cost factors in mind:

 Transport method